Heavy-Tailed NGG Mixture Models

-\begin{theorem}[Heavy-tailed PYP mixtures] The following results hold { for $F$ the distribution function of $f$ in \eqref{pymixtures} and \eqref{pymixtures2}}: \begin{enumerate}[a)] \item {If \eqref{pymixtures} holds, with {$U \sim K_\sigma(\cdot; \eta_\sigma)$}, $\E(U_+^{\alpha_0}) < \infty$, $P(U_+ > \sigma) = o\{1 - G_0(\sigma)\}^{1/D}$ and $\lim \inf_{\sigma \to \infty} \mathscr{L}(\sigma) > 0$, then the tail of $f$ is regularly varying with tail index $\alpha(F) = \alpha_0 / D$, {almost surely}.} \item If \eqref{pymixtures2} holds, then the tail of $f$ is regularly varying with tail index $\alpha(F) = \inf\{\alpha: G_0(\alpha) > 0\}$, for any $G \sim \text{PYP}(D, M, G_0(\alpha))$, almost surely. \end{enumerate} \end{theorem} Some comments on Theorem~\ref{props} are in order: \begin{itemize} \item Theorem~\ref{props} a) shows that if the centering of the stable process is heavy-tailed, and if the tail of the kernel is not heavier than that of the mixing, then $f$ in \eqref{pymixtures} is heavy-tailed---with the same tail index as that of the mixing; that is, $\alpha(F) = \alpha(G) = \alpha_0/D$ {with probability one}, where $\alpha_0 = \alpha(G_0)$.
+\begin{theorem}[Heavy-tailed NGG-mixtures] The following results hold { for $F$ the distribution function of $f$ in \eqref{pymixtures} and \eqref{pymixtures2}}: \begin{enumerate}[a)] \item {If \eqref{pymixtures} holds, with {$U \sim K_\sigma(\cdot; \eta_\sigma)$}, $\E(U_+^{\alpha_0}) < \infty$, $P(U_+ > \sigma) = o\{1 - G_0(\sigma)\}^{1/D}$ and $\lim \inf_{\sigma \to \infty} \mathscr{L}(\sigma) > 0$, then the tail of $f$ is regularly varying with tail index $\alpha(F) = \alpha_0 / D$, {almost surely}.} \item If \eqref{pymixtures2} holds, then the tail of $f$ is regularly varying with tail index $\alpha(F) = \inf\{\alpha: G_0(\alpha) > 0\}$, for any $G \sim \text{NGG}(D, M, G_0(\alpha))$, {almost surely}. \end{enumerate} \end{theorem} Some comments on Theorem~\ref{props} are in order: \begin{itemize} \item Theorem~\ref{props} a) shows that if the centering of the NGG process is heavy-tailed, and if the tail of the kernel is not heavier than that of the mixing, then $f$ in \eqref{pymixtures} is heavy-tailed---with the same tail index as that of the mixing; that is, $\alpha(F) = \alpha(G) = \alpha_0/D$ {with probability one}, where $\alpha_0 = \alpha(G_0)$.
 Interestingly, this result offers a partial answer to an insightful open problem raised by \citet[][Theorem~3.5]{li2019} on the range of $\alpha(F)$ under a polynomial decay of $G_0$.
 Indeed, Theorem~\ref{props} a) illustrates that under a polynomial decay of $G_0$, it holds that $\alpha(F) = \alpha_0/D$ differs from $0$ and $\infty$, almost surely, and thus $\alpha(F)$ for \eqref{pymixtures} does not concentrate on a singleton {when assigned hyperpriors on $D$ an $\alpha_0$}.